JoelJ-500/Facial-Expression/README.md

 ## Challenges and Solutions

-**Situation:** A major challenge was the ambiguity of predicting emotions with similar facial features, such as anger and fear, which can result in high predictive probabilities for both.
+**Challenge::** A major challenge was the ambiguity of predicting emotions with similar facial features, such as anger and fear, which can result in high predictive probabilities for both.

-**Task:** To address this, consider integrating contextual information, such as background analysis, to refine emotion predictions.
+**Solution:** Contextual information, such as image background analysis, can be integrated to refine the emotion predictions.

-**Action:** Experiment with different techniques and datasets to enhance model accuracy.
+**Possible implementation of Solution:** Experimenting with different techniques and datasets to enhance model accuracy.
 Future work may involve additional feature extraction methods or data augmentation to improve differentiation between similar emotions.

 **Result:** Initial results indicate that contextual filtering could improve prediction accuracy, providing a direction for future development.